bjpetit/SparkiWanderer/README.md

   - It has been too long since Sparki detected shrinking distance between it and an obstacle
 - When either condition is encountered, Sparki will look around and find another path forward by sampling range to an obstacle at different angles and picking the clearest path

-Not the second condition is intended to catch the situations where sparki has gotten stuck on an obstacle which was out of view of the ultrasonic range finder
+Note: the second condition is intended to catch the situations where sparki has gotten stuck on an obstacle which was out of view of the ultrasonic range finder